Colourful Places in India You Should not miss out for your Instagram pictures and happy memories. For photography lovers these cities are boon.

-Rajasthan has many monochromatic cities, after the above two, Jaisalmer known as the golden city of India is situated on edge of yellowish sandstone.
+Rajasthan has many monochromatic cities after the above two, Jaisalmer known as the golden city of India is situated on edge of yellowish sandstone.

-The yellow stone architecture and the sunny bright light furnishes an ultimate view of a gold like city, hence the name golden city.
+The yellow stone architecture and the sunny bright light furnishes an ultimate view of a gold-like city, hence the name golden city.

 This city lies in Maharashtra and is the leading producer of oranges.

-Most of the oranges are exported from Nagpur in the months of February and March as there is shortage during this period in international markets.
+Most of the oranges are exported from Nagpur in the months of February and March as there is a shortage during this period in international markets.

 One of the most developing cities in Odisha is famous for its silver filigree works.

-The silver work from here is worldwide famous for its creative designs, hence it derived the name Silver city.
+The silverwork from here is worldwide famous for its creative designs, hence it derived the name Silver city.

-If imagined, the city might look whimsical dressed in silver.
+I imagined the city might look whimsical dressed in silver.